abhimandela/ami_setup/README.md

 * The script does not validate for correct input values that can be entered atleast not at this point

 This code aims to achieve the following:
-1. Requirements file for installing necessary packages for the WittyPi functionality integration
-2. Ability to configure AMI systems with snapshot interval
+1. Ability to configure AMI systems with snapshot interval
-3. Ability to set different camera settings available
+2. Ability to set different camera settings available
-4. Ability to disable and enable motion detection
+3. Ability to disable and enable motion detection
-5. Ability to set operating times using sunset and sunrise times from a given location
+4. TBD: Ability to set operating times using sunset and sunrise times from a given location

+# Configuration Update Script

+This script reads configuration settings from a JSON file and updates various configuration files accordingly.

+Instructions to update AMI configurations:
+1. Edit config.json to updated with appropriate values
+2. Run the set_ami_config.py to set all necessary configurations
+3. Paths should be absolute, and eveything should work as long as the paths and values entered are correct
+4. TODO: Include DATA validation

 The set_ami_config.py script does the following after reading the config.json file:
 1. Update location in ~/.config/helicocron.toml